+- Unlock Salesforce

-- Unlock Salesforce1 with the Salesforce1 Wizard
+with the Salesforce

+Mobile Wizard

-- Define Which Users
+- Define Which Users Can Use the Salesforce App

-Can Use Salesforce1

 - Enable or Disable Notifications

-- Customize the Salesforce1 Navigation Menu
+- Customize the

+Navigation Menu

-Make it easier for your mobile users to get work done in Salesforce1 by configuring a few settings in your organization.
+Make it easier for your mobile users to get work done in Salesforce by configuring a few settings in your organization.
 It doesn't take long, and your users will thank you for it!

-With a few clicks, you can define which of your users can use Salesforce1, enable or disable key Salesforce1 features for your organization-such as in-app and push notifications-and customize the Salesforce1 navigation menu.
+With a few clicks, you can define which of your users can use the Salesforce app, enable or disable key features for your organization-such as in-app and push notifications-and customize the navigation menu.
 In this chapter, we'll go over all of these.

-Unlock Salesforce1 with the Salesforce1 Wizard
+Unlock Salesforce with the Salesforce Mobile Wizard

-The Salesforce1 Wizard provides an easy way to complete the essential setup tasks for Salesforce1.
+The Salesforce Mobile Wizard provides an easy way to complete the essential setup tasks.

-The Salesforce1 Wizard is the ideal tool to quickly get your users started in Salesforce1.
-It provides a visual tour of Salesforce1's key point-and-click settings, which enables you to configure these options that apply to all users in your organization.
+The wizard is the ideal tool to quickly get your users started in the Salesforce app.
+It provides a visual tour of key point-and-click settings, which enables you to configure these options that apply to all users in your organization.